MSLNZ/msl-loadlib/docs/install.rst

    brew install gcc

-If you need to load a Microsoft .NET library then you must install Mono_ and the prerequisites to build `Python for .NET`_ from source
+If you need to load a Microsoft .NET library then you must install Mono_, the prerequisites to build `Python for .NET`_ from source,

 .. code-block:: console

    brew install pkg-config glib mono pip3 install pycparser

-and `Python for .NET`_
+and then install `Python for .NET`_

 .. code-block:: console

    pip3 install pythonnet

-If you run in to problems installing `Python for .NET`_ then the best place to find help is on the issues_ page of `Python for .NET`_\'s repository.
+If you have problems installing `Python for .NET`_ then the best place to find help is on the issues_ page of `Python for .NET`_\'s repository.

-If you need to load a Java library (i.e., a ``.jar`` or ``.class`` file) then you must install Py4J_
+If you need to load a Java library (i.e., a ``.jar`` or ``.class`` file) then you must install Py4J_,

 .. code-block:: console